goldcoin10/JavaAudioVideoTest/README.md

 This project uses JavaFX to play the audio and Swing to render the buttons.
 The reason why I did not use JavaFX for the UI is because Swing is just easier.

-# AI Declaration
+# Credit

-Some snippits of code were written by Claude to fix bugs.
+Some snippits of code were written by Claude to fix bugs, but everything else was written and drawn by me.